+Jeremy Rowe, Oklahoma Native, began his music career in 2019 with his first release, GONE inspired by a painful divorce.
+Jeremy now resides in Edmond, OK, with his lovely wife, Tisha, with 6 amazing kids.
 Being a Jeep owner himself and growing up in a Jeep enthusiast family, he naturally wrote a song about the Jeep lifestyle called JEEP THANG, which opened the doors to the Jeep nation worldwide.
-He’s performed for large groups of Jeepers, opening for legends like 90s country band Shenandoah, and continues to write songs for the niche community of Jeepers and the Off-Road community.
+He’s performed for large groups of Jeepers, opening for legends like Shenandoah, and Clint Black, Jeremy continues to write songs for the niche community of Jeepers and the Off-Road community.

 Casey was introduced to music by his father at a young age.
 The house would shake while listening to groups like the Beatles, the Eagles and Billy Joel in their living room on the record player.
 This paved the way for Casey to realize that music had to be a part of his life.
 Not just listening and enjoying it, but learning a craft that can satisfy the soul.